vishvAsa/AgamaH/AryaH/hinduism/sAmya-vaiShamye/bases/atIndriya-speculation/_index.md

 +++
 title = "+atIndriya-speculation"
 +++
+Observation-based shAstra-s (eg. खगोलम्, भूगोलम् अधि) are excluded from this section.
 Topics such as deva-s, brahma, (to some extant) dharma are beyond direct observation and inference.

-Observation-based shAstra-s (eg. खगोलम्, भूगोलम् अधि) are excluded from this section.
+Some such speculation is intended to broadly teach us about how to think about particular groups of devatA-s at a gross level, without necessarily insisting on accuracy of each detail.

 ## Exaggeration
 - Taking punishments and rewards described by shAstra-s literally can be quite risible.